MicrosoftDocs/win32/desktop-src/RRAS/phone-book-files-and-connection-information.md

 ---
 title: Phone-Book Files and Connection Information
-description: A RasDial call must specify the information that the Remote Access Connection Manager needs to establish the connection. ms.assetid: 'bc3885a4-3c1e-47bc-b622-072b33ac3b51'
+description: A RasDial call must specify the information that the Remote Access Connection Manager needs to establish the connection. ms.assetid: bc3885a4-3c1e-47bc-b622-072b33ac3b51 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Phone-Book Files and Connection Information

-A [**RasDial**](rasdial.md) call must specify the information that the Remote Access Connection Manager needs to establish the connection.
+A [**RasDial**](/windows/win32/Ras/nf-ras-rasdiala?branch=master) call must specify the information that the Remote Access Connection Manager needs to establish the connection.
 Typically, the **RasDial** call provides the connection information by specifying a phone-book entry.
 The connection information in a phone-book entry includes phone numbers, bps rates, [user authentication information](user-authentication-information.md), and [other connection information](other-connection-information.md).

-A RAS client uses the parameters of the [**RasDial**](rasdial.md) function to specify a phone-book file and an entry in that file.
+A RAS client uses the parameters of the [**RasDial**](/windows/win32/Ras/nf-ras-rasdiala?branch=master) function to specify a phone-book file and an entry in that file.
 The *lpszPhonebookPath* parameter can specify the name of a phone-book file, or it can be **NULL** to indicate that the default phone-book file should be used.
-The *lpRasDialParams* parameter points to a [**RASDIALPARAMS**](rasdialparams-str.md) structure that specifies the name of the phone-book entry to use.
+The *lpRasDialParams* parameter points to a [**RASDIALPARAMS**](/windows/win32/Ras/?branch=master) structure that specifies the name of the phone-book entry to use.

-To display a list of phone-book entries from which the user can select a connection, a RAS client can call the [**RasEnumEntries**](rasenumentries.md) function to enumerate the entries in a phone-book file.
+To display a list of phone-book entries from which the user can select a connection, a RAS client can call the [**RasEnumEntries**](/windows/win32/Ras/nf-ras-rasenumentriesa?branch=master) function to enumerate the entries in a phone-book file.

-To make a connection without using a phone-book entry, the [**RasDial**](rasdial.md) call can specify an empty string for the **szEntryName** member of the [**RASDIALPARAMS**](rasdialparams-str.md) structure.
+To make a connection without using a phone-book entry, the [**RasDial**](/windows/win32/Ras/nf-ras-rasdiala?branch=master) call can specify an empty string for the **szEntryName** member of the [**RASDIALPARAMS**](/windows/win32/Ras/?branch=master) structure.
 The **RASDIALPARAMS.szPhoneNumber** member must contain the number to call.
 In this case, the Remote Access Connection Manager uses the first available modem port and default values for all other settings.